Sold Out

 Richard King

-Richard King is an author, critic and poet based in Fremantle.
-Raised in the United Kingdom, he gained an MA in Literary History and Cultural Discourse and worked in publishing before moving to Australia.
-His work appears widely, including in The Australian, The Age, Sydney Morning Herald, The Independent, The Monthly, Griffith Review, The Sydney Review of Books, Meanjin, Overland, New Matilda, Australian Book Review and 3 Quarks Daily (for whom he wrote a regular column between 2016 and 2018), The Best Australian Poems and The Best Australian Science Writing.
-His first book, On Offence: The Politics of Indignation, was published in Australia and the United Kingdom.
-King writes regularly for Arena, focusing on the relationship between culture and technology.
+Richard King is an author and critic based in Fremantle, whose work has appeared in The Australian, The Age, the Sydney Morning Herald, The Independent, The Monthly, Griffith Review, The Sydney Review of Books, Meanjin, Overland, New Matilda, Australian Book Review, The Best Australian Poems, The Best Australian Science Writing and a host of other publications.
+His first book, On Offence: The Politics of Indignation, was published by Scribe in 2013, and his second, Here Be Monsters: Is Technology Reducing Our Humanity? was published by Monash University Publishing in 2023.
+His latest book is Brave New Wild: How Technology Will Save the Planet (and Other Dangerous Fallacies).
+King is a contributing editor to Arena Quarterly, focusing on the relationship between culture and technology.
 His website is bloodycrossroads.com.
-His latest book is Here Be Monsters: Is Technology Reducing Our Humanity?
-(Monash University Publishing, 2023).

 Carody Culver